Port of Dhaka: Sadarghat

 Hundreds of boats and launches arrive at and depart from Sadarghat facilitating communication mostly with the southern districts.
 Barges carrying cargoes also use Sadarghat as a point of landing and departure.
 Sadarghat also has a floating market for fruits and vegetables.
 The Sadarghat has a busy terminal for steamers that carry passengers to districts and regional cities such as Khulna.
 Many parts of Dhaka city are connected with Sadarghat by a road parallel to the river.
 On either side of the road are many wholesale shops. along with the Portuguese fort.

 Pangaon

-The Port of Pangaon is an inland container terminal with a capacity to handle 116,000 twenty-foot equivalent units of cargo each year.
+The Port of Pangaon is an inland container terminal with an annual capacity to handle 116,000 twenty-foot equivalent units of cargo.
 It serves as a cargo port for the Dhaka Metropolitan Area.
 As of July 2017, it serves ships traveling between Dhaka and Chittagong, Dhaka and Mongla and Dhaka and Kolkata.
 Bangladesh has signed coastal shipping agreements with Thailand and China, which are planned to cover the Pangaon terminal.

 River pollution

 The contemporary polluted water of the Buriganga River has been a major challenge for Dhaka's health and hygiene.
 Once the lifeline of the Bangladeshi capital, the river is now one of the most polluted rivers in Bangladesh due to rampant dumping of industrial and human waste.
-However, water quality saw an improvement in 2016–17, due to the government compelling tanneries along the river to relocate to other areas.
+However, water quality saw an improvement in 2016–17, after the government compelled tanneries along the river to relocate to other areas.